rmorales723/FinalProject/README.md

 ![edit-client-page](https://user-images.githubusercontent.com/72527380/147842982-d543b5f1-7acd-4718-9a2e-f3e5ea79bef8.png)

 We have `EditClient` react component that fetches the current data for the client being edited from the backend Rails API.
-And, then it lets the logged in user edit the client information (e.g. name, number, email, img_url).
+And, then it lets the logged in user edit the client information (e.g. name, number, email, img_url etc.).
 When the user hits the Submit button, it makes a fetch (PATCH type)
 API call to the backend Rails API and the client data is updated in the backend database.

  # Appointments page